stut/stuart.life/src/about/index.md

 ### How does this site work?

 The site is maintained using Jekyll with a custom stylesheet and some custom plugins to create the graph data and archives.
+The bulk of the data is exported from a website provided by the renal unit at Royal Berkshire Hospital called <a href="https://www.patientview.org/">PatientView</a>.
+The rest is manually entered.

 You can <a href="https://github.com/stut/stuart.life">see the source on Github</a>.